Every killer has a first.

 Purchase Options:

 Exploitation Media is Here.
 We make stuff.
 You want to have that stuff.
-Right now we mostly just have 1 public domain horror book.
+Right now we mostly just have 1 really short book and 1 public domain horror book.
 This is humble beginnings.
 I can FEEL you judging me, so don’t.
 Just stop.
 Soon there are going to be some games and some multimedia projects that we’re honestly really excited about.
 See…NOW you want to empty your pockets and give us that startup money.
 You know you want to.
 In the meantime, check out some of the Media we support.
 Go to our Patreon, if that exists yet (it doesn't), but honestly just give the money directly to us.
 Throw it at the screen and chant the name "Exploitation Media" until your throat is sore.
 Or you could get some sick Exploitation Media Merch.

 Here is our greatest achievement to date which was to have our album reviewed by Jim DeRogatis in the Chicago Sun Times.
 We only reached this level of absolute fame because Matthew Jon Smith's bandmate's dad worked for the paper and was able to hand Jim the press packet.